DO YOU HAVE A CURRENT EMERGENCY? 24/7 SERVICE

 Spots can return due to any of the following scenarios:

-When the carpet is wet, any stains that were more stubborn to remove or hidden will come to the surface as the carpet dries (usually appear in 24 hours).
-We will re-clean spots that come back in 24 hours.
-Sometimes it may take a couple times to completely remove the spot through cleaning and if unable to be removed, it is considered a stain and cannot be removed by cleaning.
+1. Wicking When the carpet is wet, any stains that were more stubborn to remove or hidden will come to the surface as the carpet dries (usually appear in 24 hours).
+We will re-clean spots that come back in 24 hours at no additional charges.
+Sometimes it may take a couple times to completely remove the spot through cleaning and if unable to be removed, it is considered a stain that has penetrated below the carpet backing and into carpet pads and floorboards and would be deemed as not able to be removed by cleaning.

-It isn’t just soiling or staining that makes carpets begin to discolor.
+3. Traffic Lane Gray It isn’t just soiling or staining that makes carpets begin to discolor.
 Repeated wear in certain areas can begin to damage the fibers which make up your carpet.
 These areas begin to develop gray looking patches or track patterns which won’t come out even with a professional cleaning.
+In some cases, carpet raking may help the overall appearance but will not be a permanent solution.

 2. Topical enzyme treatment (the enzyme treatment may take up to a full week to fully digest the offending odor molecules.